Yuan-Meng/personal_website_2.0/content/posts/ml_infra_interviews/index.md

 {{< figure src="https://www.dropbox.com/scl/fi/uvptgcmfbhjs2o5y58i0e/Screenshot-2025-11-28-at-6.54.39-PM.png?rlkey=4oop20e6lbho45elw1ut46z2q&st=c3hwud96&raw=1" caption="A bare-bone ML system ([Distributed Machine Learning Patterns](https://www.amazon.com/Distributed-Machine-Learning-Patterns-Yuan/dp/1617299022), Chapters 2-6)." width="1800">}}

-1. **Data ingestion**: Consume training data (features + labels + metadata) either all at once or in a streaming fashion 👉 preprocess the data so they're ready to be fed into the model
+1. **Data ingestion**: Consume training data (features + labels; metadata) either all at once or in a streaming fashion 👉 preprocess the data so they are ready to be fed into the model
    - *Batching*: We usually can't load the entire training set at once 👉 split it into mini-batches and train on one batch at a time
-   - *Sharding*: Extremely large datasets may not fit on a single machine 👉 shard data across multiple machines and let each worker consume from assigned data shards
+   - *Sharding*: Extremely large datasets may not fit on a single machine 👉 shard data across multiple machines and let each worker consume batches from assigned data shards
    - *Caching*: If we read data from a remote source (e.g., a database or datalake) or have expensive preprocessing, we can cache preprocessed data in RAM for future epochs
 2. **Model training**: Initialize a model, train it on ingested data in a distributed fashion (using DDP or DMP), and save checkpoints
    - How to distribute model training
-      - *Distributed data parallel (DDP)*: copy the full model to multiple workers 👉 each worker consumes data and computes gradients independently 👉 aggregate gradients (e.g., sum them) to update parameters
+      - *Distributed data parallel (DDP)*: Copy the full model to multiple workers 👉 each worker consumes data and computes gradients independently 👉 aggregate gradients (e.g., sum them) to update parameters
-      - *Distributed model parallel (DMP)*: if a huge model can't fit in one worker's memory (e.g., hundreds of Transformer blocks), split the model across workers 👉 each worker consumes source data or upstream outputs to compute gradients and update the parameters it owns
+      - *Distributed model parallel (DMP)*: If a huge model can't fit in one worker's memory (e.g., hundreds of Transformer blocks), split the model across workers 👉 each worker consumes source data or upstream outputs to compute gradients and update the parameters it owns
    - How to ensure eventual consistency
-      - *Centralized parameter severs*: a parameter server stores the authoritative model parameters 👉 workers push gradients to it, the server applies updates, and workers pull the latest parameters before training the next batch
+      - *Centralized parameter severs*: A parameter server stores the authoritative model parameters 👉 workers push gradients to it, the server applies updates, and workers pull the latest parameters before training the next batch (<span style="background-color: #FFC31B">not used in modern systems anymore!</span>)
-      - *Collective communication via `allreduce` (`reduce + broadcast`)*: each worker computes gradients independently 👉 aggregate gradients across workers (`reduce`) 👉 send the aggregated gradients back to all workers so they can update parameters (`broadcast`)
+      - *Collective communication via `allreduce` (`reduce + broadcast`)*: Each worker computes gradients independently and sends gradients to all other workers 👉 each worker aggregates gradients from all other workers (`reduce`) 👉 each worker sends aggregated gradients all other workers (`broadcast`)
 3. **Model serving**: Load a trained model and use it to make predictions for new inputs (realtime or batched fashion)
       - *Replication*: To handle high many concurrent queries with low latency, replicate the model across multiple model servers and use a load balancer to distribute traffic evenly
       - *Sharding*: If a request is too large for a single worker and can be decomposed (e.g., frame-level video understanding) 👉 distribute sub-requests to shards 👉 aggregate results